szabgab/perlmaven.com/sites/en/pages/introduction-to-regexes-in-perl.md

 ```

 On the left-hand side of the `=~` operator there is a string.
 On the right-hand side there is a regex.
 The regex is `cat` while the two
 slashes are the delimiters of the regex (just as single-quotes or double-quotes are delimiters of regular strings).
-The letter <b>m</b> in-front of the
+The letter **m** in-front of the
-first slash indicates <b>Matching</b>.
+first slash indicates **Matching**.
 It can be actually omitted writing just `/cat/` though having it explicitly there might make things clearer.

 The above regex checks if the string "cat" appears in the string `$str`.
 If it appears, then
 (in [scalar context](/scalar-and-list-context-in-perl) that was created by the if-statement),